broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-workspace-description.md

 ### What does it do?

 The [GVS workflow](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/wdl/GvsJointVariantCalling.wdl) is an open-source, cloud-optimized workflow for joint calling at a large scale using the GVS.
-The workflow takes in single sample GVCF files, loads them into [BigQuery](https://cloud.google.com/bigquery/docs) tables, and combines them into a variant filtering model driven by machine learning.
+The workflow takes in single sample reblocked GVCF files, loads them into [BigQuery](https://cloud.google.com/bigquery/docs) tables, and combines them into a variant filtering model driven by machine learning.
 The model is uploaded back into BigQuery and applied to the data.
 The workflow produces sharded joint VCF files with indices, a manifest file, and metrics.

 For workflow documentation, see the [Genomic Variant Store workflow overview](https://github.com/broadinstitute/gatk/blob/ah_var_store/scripts/variantstore/beta_docs/gvs-overview.md).